-In order to receive your Certificate of Eligibility for VA loan benefits, you will need to submit your request for a Certificate of Eligibility (VA Form 26-1880), as well as your service record.
+In order to receive your Certificate of Eligibility for VA loan benefits, you will need to submit your Request for a Certificate of Eligibility (VA Form 26-1880), as well as your Service Record (DD-214).

 VA Loan Certificate of Eligibility Request